jiayihu/blog/src/articles/github-comments.md

 ### Cons

-Of course this system is not suitable for anyone and have some important cons:
+Of course. this system is not suitable for anyone and have some important cons:

 - More difficult setup
 - Readers must have a GitHub account in order to comment
-- Readers must leave the blog to comment in the GitHub issue
+- Readers must leave the blog to comment on the GitHub issue

-For the last point you could register an [OAuth application](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/) to post comments from your blog, but you'd still need to ask the authorization to your reader.
+For the last point, you could register an [OAuth application](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/) to post comments from your blog, but you'd still need to ask the authorization to your reader.

 ## Setting up